Boeing will outsource more jobs to India

 Last year, it cut a further 1,000 jobs in Washington state.

-However, this year, as air travel demand returned and Boeing started to ramp up 737 MAX production in Renton and poured engineering resources into fixing the problems on the 787 and on various defense projects, the company finally began rehiring and adding back jobs, mostly in engineering and manufacturing.
+However, this year, as air travel demand returned and Boeing started to ramp up 737 MAX production in Renton and poured engineering resources into fixing the problems on the 787 and various defense projects, the company finally began rehiring and adding back jobs, mostly in engineering and manufacturing.

 Taking the sting out of the relatively small number of white-collar layoffs ahead in finance, Boeing said Tuesday it has “significantly increased hiring in engineering and manufacturing as market demand increases and we drive stability in production and invest in engineering and innovation.”